jwtk/jjwt/README.md

 The library was created by [Stormpath's](http://www.stormpath.com) CTO, [Les Hazlewood](https://github.com/lhazlewood) and is now maintained by a [community](https://github.com/jwtk/jjwt/graphs/contributors) of contributors.

+[Stormpath](https://stormpath.com/) is a complete authentication and user management API for developers.

 We've also added some convenience extensions that are not part of the specification, such as JWT compression and claim enforcement.

 ## What's a JSON Web Token?